 - Punjab National Bank

 - United Bank of India

-- In the event of death of the depositor before actual maturity of the account, the account will be closed and all the maturity proceeds will be refunded to the legal heir/nominee.
-For deceased claims, the nominee or the legal heir will have to provide a written application in prescribed format along with Death Certificate to facilitate withdrawal.
+In the event of death of the primary account holder before actual maturity of the account, the account will be closed and all the maturity proceeds will be transferred to the legal heir/nominee.
+For deceased claims, the nominee or the legal heir will have to fill out a written application in prescribed format along with Death Certificate to facilitate the closure of the account.